-Based on the particular facts of the Bank's case, the Bank's proposal clearly is incidental to the business of banking.
-In VALIC, the Supreme Court expressly held that the "business of banking" is not limited to the enumerated powers in 12 U.S.C. § 24(Seventh), but encompasses more broadly activities that are part of the business of banking.28 The VALIC decision further established that banks may engage in activities that are incidental to the enumerated powers as well as the broader "business of banking."
+Even if the Bank's proposal were not viewed as part of the business of banking, the proposal would clearly qualify as incidental to the business of banking.
+In VALIC, the Supreme Court expressly held that the "business of banking" is not limited to the enumerated powers in 12 U.S.C. § 24(Seventh), but encompasses more broadly activities that are part of the business of banking.23 The VALIC decision further established that banks may engage in activities that are incidental to the enumerated powers as well as the broader "business of banking."

 Prior to VALIC, the standard that was often considered in determining whether an activity was incidental to banking was the one advanced by the First Circuit Court of Appeals in Arnold Tours, Inc. v.
 Camp, 472 F.2d 427 (1st Cir.
 1972) ("Arnold Tours").
-The Arnold Tours standard defined an incidental power as one that is "convenient or useful in connection with the performance of one of the bank's established activities pursuant to its express powers under the National Bank Act."
-Even prior to VALIC, the Arnold Tours formula represented the narrow
+The Arnold Tours standard defined an incidental power as one that is "convenient or useful in connection with the performance of one of the bank's established activities pursuant to its express powers under the National Bank Act."24 Even prior to VALIC, the Arnold Tours formula represented the narrow interpretation of the "incidental powers" provision of the National Bank Act.25 The VALIC decision, however, has established that the Arnold Tours formula provides that an incidental power includes one that is convenient and useful to the "business of banking," as well as a power incidental to the express powers specifically enumerated in 12 U.S.C. § 24(Seventh).